 We live in such an amazing natural environment.
 Environmental science and sustainable living are therefore a major focus for our school.
-Our school grounds contain a natural wetland environment and the development of viewing areas and boardwalks will enable students to interact more closely with this precious area and the animals, birds and plants that inhabit it..
+Our school grounds contain a natural wetland environment and the development of viewing areas and boardwalks enables students to interact more closely with this precious area and the animals, birds and plants that inhabit it.

-The vegetable garden, orchard and chook sheds are a valuable teaching and learning space where students learn practical skills and begin observations of key ecosystem processes, life cycles, nutrient, and water cycling.
-Having a vegetable garden at the school is a great way to engage all the students and the community in physical activity, awakening their curiosity of how things grow, challenging them to try different foods and teaching responsibility.
+The vegetable garden, orchard and chook sheds are valuable teaching and learning spaces where students learn practical skills and begin observations of key ecosystem processes, life cycles, nutrients, and water cycling.
+Having a vegetable garden at the school is a great way to engage all the students and the community in physical activity, awakening their curiosity about how things grow, challenging them to try different foods, and teaching responsibility.

 Junior students have also designed and built colour, butterfly and sensory gardens.

 Support and donations from Landcare, Westernport Water, Phillip Island Nature Parks, Resource Smart Schools, Tree Bank, RSL, Bunnings, Victorian Schools Garden Program Sensory Garden Grant …..
 Are gratefully acknowledged.